Convergence analysis of stochastic higher-order majorization-minimization algorithms: Abstract

 \section{Abstract}

-Majorization-minimization algorithms consist of successively minimizing a sequence of upper bounds of the objective function so that along the iterations the objective function decreases.
-Such a simple principle allows to solve a large class of optimization problems, even nonconvex, nonsmooth and stochastic.
+Majorization-minimization schemes are a broad class of iterative methods targeting general optimization problems, including nonconvex, nonsmooth and stochastic.
+These algorithms minimize successively a sequence of upper bounds of the objective function so that along the iterations the objective value decreases.
 We present a stochastic higher-order algorithmic framework for minimizing the average of a very large number of sufficiently smooth functions.
 Our stochastic framework is based on the notion of stochastic higher-order upper bound approximations of the finite-sum objective function and minibatching.
-We present convergence guarantees for nonconvex and convex optimization when the higher-order upper bounds approximate the objective function up to an error that is $p$ times differentiable and has a Lipschitz continuous $p$ derivative.
-More precisely, we derive asymptotic stationary point guarantees for nonconvex problems, and for convex ones we establish local linear convergence results, provided that the objective function is uniformly convex.
-Unlike other higher-order methods, ours work with any batch size.
-Moreover, in contrast to most existing stochastic Newton and third-order methods, our approach guarantees local convergence faster than with first-order oracle and adapts to the problem’s curvature.
-Numerical simulations also confirm the efficiency of our algorithmic framework.
+We derive convergence results for nonconvex and convex optimization problems when the higher-order approximation of the objective function yields an error that is $p$ times differentiable and has Lipschitz continuous $p$ derivative.
+More precisely, for general nonconvex problems we present asymptotic stationary point guarantees and under Kurdyka-Lojasiewicz property we derive local convergence rates ranging from sublinear to linear.
+For convex problems with uniformly convex objective function we derive local (super)linear convergence results for our algorithm.
+Compared to existing stochastic (first-order) methods, our algorithm adapts to the problem's curvature and allows using any batch size.
+Preliminary numerical tests support the effectiveness of our algorithmic framework.